Course Description

 Assignments

-Schedule (Tentative)
+Schedule

 Date Topic Details Assignment

-Jan 30 Tokenizers, Optimizers, and Tricks Tokenizers, positional encodings, optimizers, and other stuff needed to make Transformer LLMs work.
+Jan 30 Tokenizers, Optimizers, and Tricks [slides] Tokenizers, positional encodings, optimizers, and other stuff needed to make Transformer LLMs work.

 Feb 6 Making LLMs Fast I GPUs, memory layouts, and FlashAttention.

-Feb 13 Making LLMs Fast II Inference-time optimization, KV caching Assignment 1 due · Assignment 2 released
+Feb 13 Making LLMs Fast II Inference-time optimization, KV caching Assignment 1 due · Assignment 2 released · In-class quiz 1

 Feb 20 Scaling Laws Empirical scaling laws with connections to convergence rates of estimators, model/data/compute tradeoffs.